swaroski/Heroku_Deploy/README.md

 **Heroku Deployment**
-Use the following steps to
--Train your Model
+Use the following steps to deploy a Machine Learning model on Heroku -Train your Model
+- Create a Web App using Flask
+- Commit your code to Github
+- Create an Account on Heroku
+- Link or connect your Github account to Heroku
+- Deploy the Model
+- Web App is ready